-Precision targeting of key DNA repair mechanisms is the key to synthetic lethal therapies for cancer and autoimmune disease
+Precision targeting of key DNA repair mechanisms is the key to synthetic lethal therapies for cancer

 In contrast to other therapies which completely eliminate the target’s activity (e.g. kinase inhibitors), the key to targeting DNA repair is to partially reduce or precisely alter the activity of specific DNA repair factors.
 In this way, target cells with genetically defined gain-of-function abnormalities will self-destruct without harming healthy tissues.
 This works because cells with certain gain-of-function abnormalities experience far more DNA damage than normal cells and are thus exquisitely sensitive to small changes in DNA repair activity.

 Cyteir’s scientists have been at the forefront in developing this new therapeutic strategy for targeting DNA repair.
-Our lead program targets RAD51, a DNA repair protein that is crucial for the survival of cells with gain-of-activity in AID, an enzyme that causes excessive DNA damage in cancer and autoimmune cells.
+Our lead program targets RAD51, a DNA repair protein that is crucial for the survival of cells with gain-of-activity in AID, an enzyme that causes excessive DNA damage in cancer cells.

 Cyteir has developed a unique approach to targeting RAD51.
 Unlike conventional therapeutic approaches that block enzymatic activities, our strategy is designed to reduce RAD51 activity in diseased cells by reducing its ability to migrate to and from sites of excessive DNA damage in diseased cells, while preserving its baseline function in normal cells.

 To function properly, RAD51 must be moved from site to site within a cell, relocating from “storage depots” to sites of DNA damage.
 In healthy cells, very little RAD51 is needed inside the nucleus.